JoaoSantos2001/DE2-Project-GPS-Tracker/README.md

 We can notice a difference in the outputs on the Dislpay and on Thonny, this was a group decision, once the OLED Display has a limited space we decided to only insert some of the parameters available as once the command line doesn't have that limit we print all the parametrs.

-(Describe how to use the application.
-Add photos or videos of your application.)

 # Output analysis